Shumyk/kdeploy/README.md

 Deploy from the terminal on Kubernetes.

-Searches for images of requested microservice in Google Container Registry, Prompts you to interactively select an image for deployment (arrows navigation, search features), And sets the selected image in the workload.
+Searches for images of requested microservice in Google Container Registry, prompts you to interactively select an image for deployment (arrows navigation, search features), and sets the selected image in the workload.
 > kdeploy [microservice]

 If microservice was not specified - it obtains possible repositories from the registry and prompts you to select it first.